troublemaker5213/SwitchCoT/README.md

 The selected strategy is instantiated as a specific prompt template to guide the answer generation model.

-Specifically, the short CoT strategy appends a concise marker — {<think> Okay, I think I have finished thinking. </think>} — to indicate minimal reasoning.
-In contrast, the long CoT strategy prepends the token {<think>} to prompt the model to perform more detailed, step-by-step reasoning.
+Specifically, the short CoT strategy appends a concise marker — {'<think>' Okay, I think I have finished thinking. '</think>'} — to indicate minimal reasoning.
+In contrast, the long CoT strategy prepends the token {'<think>'} to prompt the model to perform more detailed, step-by-step reasoning.

 ```bash
 cd evaluation